mailchimp/Firebase/README.md

 - Firebase Merge Fields Config: Provide a configuration mapping in JSON format indicating which Firestore event(s) to listen for and associate as Mailchimp merge fields.

   - Required Fields:
     1. `mergeFields` - JSON mapping representing the Firestore document fields to associate with Mailchimp Merge Fields.
+This can be either a field name, path, or an object with the following properties:
+        - `mailchimpFieldName` - (required) The name of the Mailchimp Merge Field to map to, e.g. "FNAME".
+        - `when` - (optional) When to send the value of the field to Mailchimp.
+Options are "always" (which will send the value of this field on _any_ change to the document, not just this field) or "changed".
+Default is "changed".

     2. `subscriberEmail` - The Firestore document field capturing the user email as is recognized by Mailchimp